vitalyspirin/crud-laravel-demo/README.md

 # Installing on Development server

+Make sure you have 1GB of RAM on the server otherwise MySql container won't run!

-1) Install Docker and Docker Compose.
+1) Install Docker and Docker Compose (see sections at the bottom).

 2) Copy files: Dockerfile, docker-compose.yml, .env to your environment by running the following commands: